awsdocs/aws-server-migration-service-user-guide/doc_source/identity-access-management.md

 }
 ```

-The following statement restricts users from launching an application by enabling automatic launch after replication\.
+To prevent users from enabling automatic launch after replication, use the following statement\.
+It is not sufficient to omit `sms:LaunchApp` from the list of allowed actions, because with automatic launch, users do not call `LaunchApp` directly\.

 ```
 {